ropellanda/Joymap-minimal/Extras/README.md

 # Extras
-This is extra software that you might want to include with your installation.
+This is some extra software that you might want to include with your installation.
 Run this to install extras:
 ```
 Sudo chmod +x install-extras.sh